 Firearm safety is paramount to a United States Marine during the entire length of their enlistment or career, regardless of their MOS, or military occupation specialty.
-And it begins in boot camp when you learn the 4 weapons safety rules.
+And it begins in boot camp when you learn the Marine Corps’ 4 weapons safety rules.

-As a Marine Corps recruit, you are issued your M16 rifle during their first week of training.
+As a Marine Corps recruit, you are issued your M16 rifle during your first week of training.
 You will begin to know your rifle intimately and carry it with you nearly everywhere you go.
 Your basic training begins with rifle manual during close-order drill, field-stripping your rifle for cleaning, and assembling your rifle after cleaning.
 And you will recite the 4 weapons safety rules until you have them memorized — far before you ever fire your weapon.

 Marines go through some of the most extensive rifle marksmanship training of the armed forces, and while the standards are constantly changing, Marines qualify at distances up to 500 yards!
 This means being thoroughly familiar with your rifle and how to employ it properly.

 The Marine Corps uses the following firearm safety rules:

 The Marine Corps’ 4 Weapons Safety Rules